Tim Dry: Acting

-Tim acted in more than 90 TV commercials in the UK and Europe.
+Tim Dry acted in more than 90 television commercials in the UK and Europe.
 He had featured roles in the US-UK co-production of the TV series The 10th Kingdom, in films such as Soup, Death Wish 3, Revolution and Decadence, and UK TV shows including The Bill, EastEnders, Casualty, Dempsey and Makepeace, Goodbye Mr Steadman and Father Ted.

-On stage he played the lead in Steven Berkoff's Harry's Christmas and Molière's School For Wives, Satan in Adam Redundant and The Lecturer in John Bowen's After The Rain.
+On stage, he played the lead in Steven Berkoff's Harry's Christmas and Molière's School For Wives, Satan in Adam Redundant and The Lecturer in John Bowen's After The Rain.

-In October 2010 Tim starred in the titular role in the short horror/comedy movie"SON of Nosferatu.
+In October 2010, Dry starred in the titular role in the short horror/comedy movie SON of Nosferatu.
 Written and directed by David Rose, it was released in 2011.
-Tim has a featured role in the feature-length movie "Le Accelerator" and he co-stars in the film short Pier Pressure released in Autumn 2014.In 2020 Tim played the character Ezekiel Petrov in Episode 5 'Dad'of the horror series 'Dark Ditties' for Amazon Prime.
+Dry has a featured role in the feature-length movie Le Accelerator and he co-stars in the film short Pier Pressure released in late 2014.
+In 2020, Dry played the character Ezekiel Petrov in Episode 5 'Dad' of the horror series Dark Ditties for Amazon Prime.

 Noir

 In 1996, alongside singer-songwriter Georg Kajanus from the band Sailor, he co-created the poetic/techno music duo called NOIR.
-Their song 'Walking' was used as a motif in four episodes of the Channel 4 food and drink series 'FEAST' in 1997, which was directed by David Pritchard (of Rick Stein and Keith Floyd fame) and also starred TV chef Jean-Christophe Novelli.
-Noir also presented 'Feast' and wrote the theme tune.
-The video for the 'Walking' single, released on Koch Records in the UK, was shown on Top of the Pops 2 and Live and Kicking.
-Their self-produced album, 'Strange Desire', was re-released by Angel Air Records in 2007.
+Their song "Walking" was used as a motif in four episodes of the Channel 4 food and drink series Feast in 1997, which was directed by David Pritchard (of Rick Stein and Keith Floyd fame) and also starred television chef Jean-Christophe Novelli.
+Noir also presented Feast and wrote the theme tune.
+The video for the "Walking" single, released on Koch Records in the UK, was shown on Top of the Pops 2 and Live and Kicking.
+Their self-produced album, Strange Desire, was re-released by Angel Air Records in 2007.